Which Private Search Engine Should You Pick - The Short Answer

 1. DuckDuckGo

 The most well-known privacy-focused search engine.
-It doesn't store your search history or track you.
+Its official privacy policy states that it doesn't save or share your search or browsing history, doesn't save your IP address alongside your searches, and has "never sold any personal information."
 Search result quality has improved steadily over the years, and it's more than adequate for everyday searches.

 • "Bangs" feature for direct searches on other sites (e.g., !w for Wikipedia)